marceldio/my_simple_sample_parser/README.md

 I'm learning to write code for web scraping

-By taking small steps every day, one day I will wake up in a different place.
+By taking small steps every day, I will one day end up in a different place.